-Verizon Max tipped to offer special rates to unlimited data customers interested in Verizon EdgeAlex Wagner - Deputy Managing Editor, News Desk
+Verizon Max tipped to offer special rates to unlimited data customers interested in Verizon EdgeAlex Wagner - Editorial Director of News and Content

 Verizon's Edge frequent-upgrader program is set to launch in just a couple of days, giving consumers the chance to spread the full cost of a smartphone out over 24 months and then upgrade again six months later if they'd like.
 Unfortunately for Verizon customers that have a white-knuckle grip on an unlimited data plan, Verizon Edge is only offered with Share Everything plans, meaning that any unlimited customers that want to sign up for Edge would need to drop their bottomless data bucket to do so.